 Review Case Study

 I rated Raven 4.5 stars.
-I love the service and we whitelabel it for PushFire as well as use the Raven API to create our own tools built in house.
-I included various tutorial videos in the review (this is one of those places it’s hard to use personal screenshots as I recommended above due to not wanting to share personal information).
+I love the service and we white-label it for my agency as well as use the Raven API to create our own tools built in-house.
+I included various tutorial videos in the review (this is one of those places it's hard to use personal screenshots as I recommended above due to not wanting to share personal information).

 These are the traffic stats on that page since the day I wrote the review.
-Caveat 1 – I had a different URL structure for a while so results 1 and 2 refer to the same post.
+Caveat 1 – I had a different URL structure for a while, so results 1 and 2 refer to the same post.
 Caveat 2 – also included is the blog post I did regarding the auction of the one year of Raven Tools service that Raven donated to support my Stroke Walk.
 I linked directly to them in that post vs. affiliate.
-But, I did do an extra post that promoted their services due to their generosity I wanted to be upfront about (it included one affiliate link and 4 non affiliate links to their site).
+But, I did do an extra post that promoted their services due to their generosity I wanted to be upfront about (it included one affiliate link and four non-affiliate links to their site).
 See below (click to enlarge):

-I tend to focus more on my various other review sites than on adding reviews to Sugarrae, but it all adds up and some reviews and/or product types are much more popular than others.
+I tend to focus more on my various other review sites than on adding reviews to Sugarrae, but it all adds up, and some reviews and product types are much more popular than others.
 Some reviews make less than the above.
-Some have made *significantly* more.
+Some have made significantly more.

 Please note – I use affiliate links on this site.
 This means I might earn a commission if you click on a link and sign up for something.